Education Structure

 Profiles

-The subject package consists of a common part, a profile part and a free part.
-The subjects in the common section are compulsory for all pupils.
-To this part, we have added the subject career orientation.
-This subject is also compulsory.
+The curriculum consists of a common part, a profile part and a free part.
+The subjects in the common part are compulsory for all students.
+We have added the subject career orientation to this part.
+That subject is also compulsory.

 - Culture and Society;